-4. The program did not pass the math grades objective as detailed in this report.
+4. All sites did not pass the math grades objective as detailed in this report.
 The Site discuss ideas for helping students after school with homework and related projects or activities.
 As appropriate, document meetings and activities for students and share with regular day schoolteachers to demonstrate school-afterschool connection.
-Note that